madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 ### Parallelisation & distributed computation

 Datalog evaluation is great for data-parallel computation.
-Even in our implementation, evaluating all the rules in a given iteration is an embarrassingly parallel problem.
+Even by inspecting our implementation, it is evident that evaluating all the rules in a given iteration is an embarrassingly parallel problem.
 The dependency graph can be used to further parallelise the evaluation using work queues.
 Similarly, the workload can be separated over multiple machines, a bit like [MapReduce](https://en.wikipedia.org/wiki/MapReduce).

 ## Closing remarks